 Both Wix and Shopify offer a leading selection of advanced website and online store creation tools.
 Shopify focuses almost solely on the ecommerce side of the equation, while Wix comes with a wide range of different features designed to help you create a unique, powerful site.

 Below, we’ve compared each platform’s offerings in a number of important areas.
 However, we’ve focused on ecommerce-related tools, as Shopify isn’t a realistic option for anything other than creating an online store.
-Learn more about building ecommerce sites in our step-by-step guide on how to build an ecommerce website.

 As you can probably imagine, Shopify offers some of the most advanced ecommerce tools we’ve seen.
 Here, you will find virtually everything you need to create and manage a successful online store.